-For example:
+For example: XXXX-XXXX-XX = 0XXXX-XXX-XX XXXX-XXX-XX = XXXX-0XXX-XX XXXXX-XXX-X = XXXX-0XXX-0X

-XXXX-XXXX-XX = 0XXXX-XXXX-XX XXXXX-XXX-XX = XXXXX-0XXX-XXXXXXX-XXXX-X = XXXXX-XXXX-0X telephone calls, and manufacturer disputes of their rebate invoices.
+The NDC is found on the drug container, i.e. vial, bottle, tube.
+The NDC submitted to Neighborhood must be the actual NDC number on the package or container from which the medication was administered.
+Do not bill for one manufacturer's product and dispense another.
+The benefits of accurate billing include reduced audits, telephone calls, and manufacturers' disputes of their rebate invoices.
 It is considered a fraudulent billing practice to bill using an NDC other than the one administered.

-The NDC is found on the drug container, i.e. vial, bottle, tube.
-The NDC submitted to Medicaid must be the actual NDC number on the package or container from which the medication was administered.
-Do not bill for one manufacturer's product and dispense/administer another.
-The benefits of accurate billing include reduced audits,